prashant-Sharma-mnit/test_open_api/README.md

 * Validate request data to avoid rejections
 * Assign unique `DeviceID` for each strategy runner
 * Keep `AlgoID` dynamic per strategy or signal
+* `AlgoID` is mandatory if order frequency is more than 10 orders per second

 ---